HOW TO TEACH SUSTAINABILITY TOGETHER

 To find partners you can use many tools according to what makes you more comfortable, we will list some tools and how you can use them:

 E-twinning was created specifically for teachers and other school workers that are looking to collaborate and develop European projects and is a part of the Erasmus+.
+Recently the eTwinning platform has become part of the overall platform called European School Education Platform.

-In ‘Partner Forums’ in general you can search for teachers who would like to collaborate with you and your students on a teaching module about sustainability.
 Remember to specify the age and study field of your students.
 If you are looking for teachers from a specific country, you also have to specify that.

 Another option is to search among the projects already created to see if you can join some of them.